 You may have seen the “good luck, I’m behind seven proxies” meme – even if you don’t know what it means.
-When you were looking for a way to unblock streaming services, someone recommended you use proxies.
+All the data nuts won’t stop talking about proxies and scraping either.
 But what is a proxy server, and what does it do for you?
 That’s what you’ll find out in this article.

 What is a proxy server?

 A proxy server stands in the middle between your device and a website or service on the internet.
 When you’re connected to it, all the outgoing and incoming data goes through the proxy server.
 This allows you to modify your connection by changing your IP to that of the server’s.
 And if you’re the owner of the proxy, you can also run firewalls and even limit access to content.

 How does a proxy server work?

 A proxy server is a “middleman,” an intermediary server that separates you, the user, from the internet.
 Without a proxy server, your traffic flows more-or-less directly from your device to the websites.
 With a proxy server, the traffic goes from your device to the proxy before continuing to your requested URL.
 Any reply from the website goes back to the proxy server, which forwards it to you.